joshdirkx/rails_postgres_redis/README.md

 ### Dockerfile

-The `Dockerfile` is based on alpine and installs the bare minimum packages to run Rails.
+The `Dockerfile` is based on alpine and installs the bare minimum packages to run Rails as well as the Doppler CLI.

 ### docker-compose.yml

 Defines the application and is used by Release to generate the Application Configuration.

+### Release Online Setup

+Navigate to your [account settings](https://docs.releasehub.com/reference-guide/account-settings) and [create a new build arg](https://docs.releasehub.com/reference-guide/account-settings/build-args).